 Our IRC channel, #django-cms, is on irc.freenode.net.
 If you don't have an IRC client, you can join our IRC channel using the KiwiIRC web client, which works pretty well.

-Our django CMS users email list is for general django CMS questions and discussion
+Our django CMS users email list is for general discussions and the django CMS developers email list for the development of django CMS.